1996 Copenhagen rocket attack

-On 6 October 1996, a rocket-propelled grenade was fired at the headquarters of the Hells Angels Motorcycle Club in Copenhagen, Denmark, killing two people and injuring nineteen others.
+On 6 October 1996, a shoulder-fired missile was fired at the headquarters of the Hells Angels Motorcycle Club in Copenhagen, Denmark, killing two people and injuring nineteen others.
+The weapon was identified as either a Carl Gustaf 8.4 cm recoilless rifle or an AT4.
 A prospective member of the rival Bandidos Motorcycle Club was convicted of perpetrating the attack, which occurred during the Nordic Biker War (1994–97).

 Background

 A conflict between the Bandidos and Hells Angels, known as the Nordic Biker War, commenced in January 1994.
 After its beginning in southern Sweden, violence involving the rival clubs also took place in Norway and Finland, before eventually reaching Denmark on 26 December 1995, when two Hells Angels members were severely beaten by a group of Bandidos at a restaurant in Copenhagen.
 The Hells Angels retaliated by ambushing and shooting Bandidos members at Copenhagen Airport on 10 March 1996, killing Bandidos "Southside" chapter president Uffe Lindenskov Larsen and sparking the most violent phase of the biker war.
 On 17 April 1996, the clubhouse of the Hells Angels' "South" chapter in Snoldelev was hit with an anti-tank missile.
 Fourteen bikers inside were able to avoid serious injury.
 Four hours later, a second missile hit the clubhouse of the Hells Angels-affiliated Avengers Motorcycle Club in Aalborg.
 Four gang members sleeping in the building were unhurt by the missile, which did not detonate.
 A series of tit-for-tat shootings, grenade attacks and car bombings were carried out in the following months.